The mod 2 cohomology rings of congruence subgroups in the Bianchi groups: Preliminaries

 \subsection{Subcomplex reduction}

 Let $\Gamma$ be any discrete group which acts on a finite-dimensional simplicial complex $X$ via a cellular $\Gamma$--action so that elements of cell stabilizers fix their cells point-wise.
 What we have in mind here is for $\Gamma$ to be a congruence subgroup in a Bianchi group which acts in the well-known way on hyperbolic $3$-space.
 For a fixed prime number $\ell$, the $\ell$--\emph{torsion subcomplex} is the collection of all cells of $X$ whose cell stabilizer contains some element of order $\ell$.
-If, in addition, for every non-trivial finite ($\ell$-)group $G \subseteq \Gamma$ the fixed point set $X^G$ is acyclic, we have the following special case of Brown's proposition X.(7.2) in~\cite{Brown}: \begin{proposition} There is an isomorphism between the $\ell$--primary parts of the Farrell cohomology of~$\Gamma$ and the $\Gamma$--equivariant Farrell cohomology of the $\ell$--torsion subcomplex. \end{proposition} Note that Farrell cohomology coincides above the virtual cohomological dimension with cohomology of groups, and by the periodicity that we have for the family of groups treated in the present paper, we can deduce almost (i.e., except for the $1$-dimensional part) all of the cohomology of groups from the Farrell cohomology.
-This is why Proposition \ref{Brownian} and Theorem \ref{pivotal}, which we shall not quote later on, explain a reduction that we shall make in our computations on the cohomology of groups, with no further mention of Farrell cohomology.
+If, in addition, for every non-trivial finite ($\ell$-)group $G \subseteq \Gamma$ the fixed point set $X^G$ is acyclic, we have the following special case of Brown's proposition X.(7.2) in~\cite{Brown}: \begin{proposition} There is an isomorphism between the $\ell$--primary parts of the Farrell cohomology of~$\Gamma$ and the $\Gamma$--equivariant Farrell cohomology of the $\ell$--torsion subcomplex. \end{proposition}